Anas1981/first_project/column_names.md

 - **zipcode** - zip
 - **lat** - Latitude coordinate
 - **long** - Longitude coordinate
-- **sqft_living15** - The square footage of interior housing living space for the nearest 15 neighbors
+- **sqft_living15** - The square footage of interior housing living space for the nearest 15 neighbors  "The square footage of interior housing living space for the nearest 15 neighbors "
 - **sqft_lot15** - The square footage of the land lots of the nearest 15 neighbors